 Third Grade Focus—Classifying Invertebrates and Vertebrates: Students learn to classify animals into major groups, including vertebrates and invertebrates.
 Students will also look at physical characteristics and behaviors such as body coverings, warm and cold bloodedness, physical size, and population numbers.

 Fourth Grade Focus—Interdependence: Students will learn how plants and animals are interdependent and how they and humans can impact the environment.
 Using Florida panthers, students learn about heredity and reproduction.

-Fifth Grade Focus—Weather: Students will learn about the different weather instruments used to measure or predict weather.
+Fifth Grade Focus—Weather: Students will learn about the different weather instruments used to measure or predict the weather.
 They will learn to record data from the instruments.
 Students will observe and compare how temperature and the amount of moisture vary in different microhabitats.
 Students will learn about four types of clouds (cumulus, cirrus, stratus and cumulonimbus) as they relate to weather.
-During Covid, this program is not available.

 Special programs were developed to teach about local wildlife or environmental resources.
 They are both fun and educational and easily adapted for use by scout troops, 4-H groups, and Boys and Girls clubs.
 They can also be used for special events, such as birthday and holiday parties.

 Birds: Students become birds to migrate from the north to the south learning about the many hazards encountered.
 As “birds”, they learn about how each bird’s bill is specially adapted for its food or prey.
 Finally, they build their own birds.